bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 estimates rely on confirmed transaction data, which updates slowly but resists manipulation.
 Ismail developed preliminary code comparing the current approach with a new mempool-based algorithm.
-Discussions highlighted whether mempool data should adjust estimates up and down or only lower them.
-Dual adjustment improves utility, but limiting adjustments to lowering estimates may better prevent manipulation.
+Discussions highlighted whether mempool data should adjust estimates up and down, or only lower them.
+Dual-adjustment improves utility, but limiting adjustments to lowering estimates may better prevent manipulation.

 Martin Habovštiak proposed a method to [boost unrelated transaction